composablesys/collabs/docs/src/guide/gotchas.md

 ## Treating Events as Consistent

 Although the _state_ of a `Collab` is eventually consistent, the _events_ that it emits are not.
-Each user emits events according to its own view of how the state changed over time; this can differ across users if they receive network messages in different orders.
+Each user emits events according to its own view of how the state changed over time; this can differ across users if they receive network messages in different orders, or if they apply updates by loading saved state vs receiving messages.

 Examples: